DUTyimmy/MFNet/README.md

 ### 1st training stage
 Case1: please refer to [this repository](https://github.com/DUTyimmy/generatePGT).

-Case2: We also upload ready-made pseudo labels in **Training data**, you can directly use our offered two kinds of pseudo labels for convenience.
+Case2: We also upload ready-made pseudo labels in **Training data** (the link above), you can directly use our offered two kinds of pseudo labels for convenience.
 CAMs are also presented if you needed.

 ### 2nd training stage